cwinpy/cweqgen/README.md

-# CWEquationGenerator
+# The CW Equation Generator

-A Python package to generate a range of common CW equations
+The cweqgen (pronouced like "_Queck-Jen_") package provides a way to generate a range of common CW equations using user supplied fiducial values.